30x/changeagent/README.md

 for most use cases, servers should be clustered.

 Clustering is implemented using [Raft](https://raft.github.io/).
-This makes changeagent a fairly straightforward use case, since Raft is designed to maintain a consistently ordered list of entries among a cluster of servers.
+This makes changeagent a fairly straightforward implementation of Raft, since Raft is designed to maintain a consistently ordered list of entries among a cluster of servers, which is pretty much all that changeagent does.

 ## Characteristics